TLDR

 Skip the trial.
 This is the most common cost-reduction recommendation that we’d push back on.
 The $100-$300 trial is cheap insurance.
 Couples who skip trials and then dislike the look on wedding morning face two bad options: pay for a rushed modification (which may not work) or live with something they don’t love.
 Book the trial.

 Negotiate the travel fee.
 If you’re getting ready close to the artist’s home base, some will waive or reduce travel fees.
-For venues in remote locations, travel fees can be $50-$150 — ask in advance.
+For venues in remote locations, travel fees can be $50-$150 — ask in advance, and enter the travel fee as its own line item in your budget so it doesn’t get lost in the per-person total.

 Source: WeddingWire Beauty Cost Guide